|

 025 |

 During the past 24 hours, solar activity was low.
-Thirteen active sunspot regions were on the visble disk without M-class flares produced.
-The solar wind speed decreased to about 430 km/s.
-The geomagnetic field was at quite to unsettled levels.
-The greater than 2 MeV electron flux at geosynchronous orbit maintained at minor storm levels. |
+Eight active sunspot regions were on the visble disk without M-class and above flare produced.
+The solar wind speed decreased to about 570 km/s.
+Due to the effects of coronal hole high speed streams, the geomagnetic field reached active levels for 18 hours and was unsetteld for the rest of time.
+The greater than 2 MeV electron flux at geosynchronous orbit reached to minor storm levels. |

-Within the next three days, solar activity is expected to be low to moderate with chances for M-class flares.
-The geomagnetic field is expected to be mainly quite to unsettled.
-The greater than 2 MeV electron flux at geosynchronous orbit will maintained at minor storm levels on 15 Aug. |
+Within the next three days, solar activity is expected to be mainly moderate with a chance for M-class and above flares.
+The geomagnetic field is expected to reach isolated active levels due to the effects of coronal hole high speed streams.
+The greater than 2 MeV electron flux at geosynchronous orbit will maintain at minor storm levels on 5-6 Oct. |

 |